The Challenges of Peace: US-Vietnam Relations since 1975 International Symposium

 -

-Vinh Phu Pham, Assistant Professor, Bard HSEC: "The Literature of Peace: Cultural Power and the Future Politics of Vietnamese-American Writing Beyond the War on a new type of Vietnamese American literature"
+Vinh Phu Pham, Assistant Professor, Bard HSEC: "The Literature of Peace: Cultural Power and the Future Politics of Vietnamese-American Writing Beyond the War"